zy15662UNUK/Tmall/README.md

 - combineCartPage.html: cart page, can make selection, calculate price and number of product, and delete product
 - combineCatagoryPage.html: example of catagory page.
 Handbag is chosen as the example.
 Can filter product by input price interval
 - combineCommonPage.html: template for all functional pages, including headers and footers.
 - combineHomePage.html: homepage.
 Apply carousel in bootstrap.
 Also can switch catagory by moving cursor on the left menu bar.
-However, only one catagory is made
+However, only one catagory of product is made
 - combineLoginPage.html: login page
 - combineMyorderPage.html: view order page.
 Filter order by click topbar
 - combinePaymentSuccessPage.html: page when finish payment